Xon/XenForo2-EmailQueue/README.md

 Adds the following options under "Email Options"

-Enhances the XenForo Email queue with re-try logic and ensures both the front-end and AdminCP both send via the queue.
+Enhances the XenForo Email queue with more complex re-try logic and ensures both the front-end and AdminCP both send via the queue.